top of page

 During this period, Kandinsky’s painting becomes increasingly dynamic, and he begins to explore motion as a “thing in itself.”
 In Yellow Accompaniment and One Center (1924) the subject of the piece is dynamics.
 The colors, forms, and constructed objects just serve to make otherwise invisible ‘motion’ visible.

-Sidebar: Check out Achilles and the Tortoise.
-It explores Zeno’s Paradox, the work of an early Greek philosopher of the same name.
-Zeno demonstrates that the phenomenon of motion is not possible in any world where the axioms of arithmetic hold.
+Remember Zeno’s Paradox, the work of an early Greek philosopher of the same name.
+Zeno demonstrates that the phenomenon of motion is not possible in any world where the axioms of arithmetic apply.
 Zeno’s radical conclusion, attacked anew by each generation of mathematicians and logicians, remains unrefuted…2,500 years later.
 Kandinsky seems to accept both Zeno’s conclusion and the challenge it poses.

 Kandinsky’s canvasses illustrate the reality of motion, but only in worlds where the axioms of arithmetic do not hold.

 Using paint, Kandinsky offers us a syllogism: (1) Motion can only be real in a world where the rules of arithmetic do not hold; (2) Motion is real; therefore, (3) the rules of arithmetic do not hold.
 (I know a bunch of third graders who will be very happy to hear this news!)

 Accent in Pink (1926), for example, depicts a brane-world, inhabited not by shapes but by bursts, eruptions of color.
 Kandinsky paints these bursts in cross-sections so that the viewer actually sees the eruptions in process.
+He anticipated by decades the concept of a ‘block universe’ where time consists of a sequence of slices off the block.
+Can you say, “Cheese?”

 Music had a profound influence on Kandinsky, and his works began to take on the quality of musical composition rather than architecture.
 At the same time, Kandinsky began to explore the semantic nature of artistic forms.